I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_wfd_attributes.md

 `uGORoleClientTableSize`

 The maximum number of associations that each WFD GO port supports simultaneously.
 The miniport must have at least this number of entries in its key-mapping key table.

-`uInterfaceAddressListCount`

-The number of P2P Interface Addresses supported by the WFD device.
-This value must be less than or equal to <b>uNumWFDGroup</b> in <a href="..\windot11\ns-windot11-_dot11_vwifi_combination_v3.md">DOT11_VWIFI_COMBINATION_V3</a> returned by the miniport.

-`uMaxSecondaryDeviceTypeListSize`

-The maximum number of Secondary Device Types that can be configured on the WFD device.

-`uNumConcurrentClientRole`

-The number of operational Wi-Fi Direct Client roles simultaneously supported by the miniport driver.
-This value is the number of ports that can be simultaneously configured in <b>DOT11_OPERATION_MODE_WFD_CLIENT</b> operation mode.
-This member must be less than or equal to <b> uNumWFDGroup</b> in  <a href="..\windot11\ns-windot11-_dot11_vwifi_combination_v3.md">DOT11_VWIFI_COMBINATION_V3</a> returned by the miniport driver.

-`uNumConcurrentGORole`

-The number of operational Wi-Fi Direct Group Owner (GO) roles simultaneously supported by the miniport driver.
-This value is the number of ports that can be simultaneously configured in <b>DOT11_OPERATION_MODE_WFD_GROUP_OWNER</b> operation mode.
-This member must be less than or equal to  <b>uNumWFDGroup</b> in  <a href="..\windot11\ns-windot11-_dot11_vwifi_combination_v3.md">DOT11_VWIFI_COMBINATION_V3</a> returned by the miniport driver.

-`uNumSupportedCountryOrRegionStrings`

-The number of country or region strings supported by the 802.11 station.
-To support multiple regulatory domains, as specified by the IEEE 802.11d-2001 standard, each country or region string identifies a regulatory domain supported by the 802.11 station.

-`WPSVersionsSupported`

-The Wi-Fi Protected Services (WPS) versions supported by the miniport driver.
-The miniport driver must be able to interpret WPS Information Elements (IEs) formatted to these supported WPS version specifications.

 ## Requirements